Tag Archives: Microsoft Project

 (https://support.microsoft.com/en-us/office/project-for-the-web-and-project-online-6569170c-5c8e-474e-a7f0-642872f62f8a) That doesn’t mean that this is an end-of-life announcement for Project Online, in fact, there have been several communications from Microsoft to say that clients can expect continued support for Project Online for the foreseeable future and that no official end-of-life announcement has been made for that product.
 But, if you’re a client facing the decision of where to migrate your project environment, it may feel like you are confronting conflicting messages.

 So, all of that being said by Microsoft, where does HMS Software stand with the link between TimeControl and Microsoft Project?
 We are committed to continue to support the TimeControl/Project integration as long as the iteration of Project functions and is still in use by our clients.
-That being said, in some cases we might have to insist that a client not upgrade in order to support an older Microsoft product.

 Here are all the Microsoft Project products to which TimeControl has and continues to support a link: